TheOnlyKirb/theonlykirb.github.io/source/code/topics/discordjs/advancedbot/index.md

 Client.commands = new Map(); // creates a map to store commands in Client.aliases = new Map(); // does the same, but for aliases
 ```
-This adds `.commands` and `.aliases` to the client so they can be accessed anywhere the Client is.
+This adds `.commands` and `.aliases` to the client so they can be accessed anywhere the Client is, giving us an easy way to manipulate and run commands.
+For more information on Maps check out [this MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

 From here, we need to add the same thing we did with events, but for commands.
 In this tutorial I will be assuming categories/subfolders will exist in the commands folder for easy organization of commands.
-For example, `./commands/fun`.
+For example, `./commands/fun` or `./commands/general`.

 Let's go ahead and go over the command export structure before we set the commands.
 ```js